DanielRdMs/Database_Final_Project/README.md

-# Database Final Project
+# Database Project
-Final project for Structured Database course where the task were create a Datababse for an University with Schemas for an Engineering School, and schemas for Engineering programs and Library:
+Project for Structured Database course where the task were create a Datababse for an University with Schemas for an Engineering School, and schemas for Engineering programs and Library:
 - Systems Engineering.
 - Electronic Engineering.
 - Mechanical Engineering.